Madhyama Agama

-The Madhyama Āgama (中阿含經 (Zhong Ahan Jing)) is an early Indian Buddhist text, of which currently only a Chinese translation is extant (Taishō Tripiṭaka 26).
-The title means "Middle Collection."
-It is one of the four Āgamas of the Sanskritic Sūtra Piṭaka located in the Chinese Buddhist Canon and contains 222 discourses in 18 chapters.
-Its Pali equivalent, the Majjhima Nikaya, contains 152 discourses in 15 chapters.
+The Madhyama Āgama (中阿含經 (zhōng āhán jīng)) is an early Indian Buddhist text, of which currently only a Chinese translation is extant (Taishō Tripiṭaka 26).
+The title means "Middle Collection" and reflects the circumstance that the criterion for inclusion is the approximately medium length of its discourses.
+It is one of the four Āgamas of the Sūtra Piṭaka located in the Chinese Buddhist Canon and contains 222 discourses in 18 chapters.
+Its Pali equivalent, the Majjhima Nikāya, contains 152 discourses in 15 chapters.

 Origins and history

-The earliest Chinese translation of the agama dates to 397–398 C.E.
+The extant Chinese translation of the Madhyama Āgama dates to 397–398 C.E.
 P.V.
 Bapat believes the original source for the Chinese translation was in a form of Prakrit, closer to Pali than Sanskrit.
-The text is believed to be from the Sarvāstivāda tradition.
+The text stems from a Sarvāstivāda reciter tradition.

+A groundbreaking study of the Madhyama Āgama was undertaken by Thich Minh Chau, comparing this collection with the Majjhima Nikāya, based on his doctoral thesis completed in 1964.
+Although by now inevitably to some degree outdated, it remains an important reference point for those interested in the Madhyama Āgama.
+Studying this collection can be of considerable help in providing perspectives on discourses in the Majjhima Nikāya.

-Parallels in Pali Canon
+Parallels

-There are numerous parallels between the discourses in the Madhyama Āgama and discourses in the Sutta Piṭaka.
+There are numerous parallels between the discourses in the Madhyama Āgama and discourses in the Pali Sutta Piṭaka.